 His ship, damaged.
 Beaming down his crew to the planet for safety, then watching, powerless, horrified, impotent, as that... thing, that devil had torn the entire planet to rubble, killing his crew.
 He'd heard their screams through the communicator.
 He could still hear them, even now, hours - days?
 Months? - after they'd stopped.

 Had Decker lost his mind, then?
-He couldn't possible be on a planet.
-The transporter was broken, and besides, the remaining planets were uninhabitable.
+He couldn't possibly be on a planet.
+The transporter was broken, and besides, the remaining planets in the system were uninhabitable.